cparish312/hindsight/README.md

 1) Open `hindsight_android` in Android Studio.
 2) You should be good to run the app on your device!

+### Changing Wifi
+* Note when the computer wifi changes, querying should still work using ngrok, but in order to upload images again you will need to:
+    1) Run: `python hindsight_server/initialize_server.py`
+    2) Rebuild the app and install on your device

 ## Features
 Currently the app has 3 "working" functionalities.
 1) **Screen Recording:** Toggle screen recording on or off.